k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

-# FABRIC ARCHITECTURE OVERVIEW
+# Fabric Architecture Overview

-# 1. Fabric Systems Overview
+## 1. Fabric Systems Overview

 Fabric includes everything that is required to deliver the data you need, where and when you need it.